Boko Haram militants attack Nigerian army chief's home

-VENEZUELA'S INFORMATION MINISTER SAYS SUPREME COURT HAS REVOKED CONTROVERSIAL MEASURES ANNULLING OPPOSITION-LED CONGRESS

-VENEZUELA'S INFORMATION MINISTER SAYS SUPREME COURT HAS REVOKED CONTROVERSIAL MEASURES ANNULLING OPPOSITION-LED CONGRESS

-MAIDUGURI, Nigeria, July 21 Suspected Boko Haram militants burned down houses, including the family home of Nigeria's new army chief, in a village in the northeast of the country on Tuesday, a policeman, military source and witnesses said.
+MAIDUGURI, Nigeria Suspected Boko Haram militants burned down houses, including the family home of Nigeria's new army chief, in a village in the northeast of the country on Tuesday, a policeman, military source and witnesses said.

 At least two people were killed and eight injured in Buratai in Borno state, resident Adamu Talba and the military source said, but Chief of Army Staff, Tukur Baratai, was not present at the time of the attack in the early hours.